Trusted Springfield Family Attorneys Ready To Assist You

 Family law disputes arise in Springfield, Tennessee, just as often as they do anywhere else.
 These disputes differ greatly from disputes that arise in other areas of law such as contract law or trusts and estates law.
 Family problems implicate our most intimate relationships, and a badly handled dispute can be gut-wrenching.
-At Batson Nolan, our job as highly skilled Springfield family lawyers is to see you through this difficult time as smoothly as possible while making sure that your interests are protected.
+At Batson Nolan PLC, our job as highly skilled Springfield family attorneys is to see you through this difficult time as smoothly as possible while making sure that your interests are protected.

 We’ve been doing this a long time – over 150 years, in fact.
-When Batson Nolan was founded, the Civil War was brewing.
+When Batson Nolan PLC was founded, the Civil War was brewing.
 We have helped thousands of people involved in family law disputes put the pieces of their lives back together or negotiate a clean break.
 We pride ourselves on the compassionate and aggressive representation of our clients.
 We won’t stir up unnecessary trouble, but we won’t let anyone take advantage of you either.

 Negotiation vs. Confrontation

 Courts prefer to see family law disputes resolved amicably, and they will encourage the parties to reach an agreement on issues such as property division and child custody.
 The court will not accept a negotiated agreement, however, if it violates a principle such as “the best interests of the child.”
 Moreover, in some cases, no agreement can be reached.
 At Batson Nolan PLC, our Springfield family attorneys can protect your interests whether your dispute is resolved amicably or confrontationally.

 Alternatives to Litigation when Confrontations Occur